devWaz/Recipe-App/README.md

 - JavaScript

 ### What i learnt while building this project
-I built this project while i was just getting introduced to APIs so i kind of got confused on how to handle & output the data i was consuming from the API , I was given a boring template so i had to redesign it to my taste , other things i learnt :
+I built this project while i was just getting introduced to APIs so i kind of got confused on how to handle & output the data i was consuming from the API &
+I was given a template to work with, i found the template boring so i had to redesign it to my taste. other things i learnt :
 - API Endpoints
 - Creating Modal Popups
 - fetch API